Semang: Livelihood

 The main livelihood of the Semang has traditionally been gathering, hunting and fishing in a wandering lifestyle.
-They should add barter trade.
 Only in the 20th century some groups, the Lanoh and Batek in particular, began to practice Slash-and-burn farming.

 For daily consumption, the roots and fruits of wild plants are collected in the jungle.
-The basis of gathering is wild yams (Dioscorea), of which at least twelve species can be found in relative abundance throughout the year.
-Other wild foods include bamboo shoots, nuts, seasonal fruits, mushrooms and honey.
+The major food gathered is wild yams (Dioscorea), of which at least twelve species can be found in relative abundance throughout the year.
+Other wild foods include bamboo shoots, nuts, seasonal fruits, mushrooms, and honey.
 Apart from this list, there is also a range of medicinal herbs.

-Different jungle produce are used by the Semang for various economic purposes.
-Bamboo is used for housing construction, it is used for the production of blowguns, darts, fish traps, kitchen utensils, water containers, combs, mats, rafts and ritual items.
+Different jungle plants are used by the Semang for various purposes.
+Bamboo is used for housing construction, the production of blowguns, darts, fish traps, kitchen utensils, water containers, combs, mats, rafts and ritual items.
 From the wood, they produce handles and sheaths for knives, and cutting boards for slicing meat.
 Pandan is used to make mats and baskets, tree barks for baskets and also clothing, and rattan for rope, baskets, ladders and belts.

-The Semang spend a lot of time and effort on harvesting jungle produce intended for sale or for exchange with neighbouring Malay villages.
-These includes wild fruits, as well as rattan, rubber, wax, honey, and herbs.
-The most popular fruits are petai (Parkia speciosa), kerdas (Archidendron bubalinum), keranji (Dialium indum), jering (Archidendron pauciflorum) and durian (Durio pinangianus).
+The Semang spend a lot of time and effort on harvesting jungle products intended for sale or for exchange with neighboring Malay villages.
+These include wild fruits, as well as rattan, rubber, wax, honey, and herbs.
+The most popular products are petai (Parkia speciosa), kerdas (Archidendron bubalinum), keranji (Dialium indum), jering (Archidendron pauciflorum) and durian (Durio pinangianus).
 Petai and durian are collected from August to November, kerdas during February to May, and keranji from October to January.
-Money that the Semang receive from the sale of these goods are then used to buy rice, oil, tobacco, salt, sugar and other food products, as well as clothing, fabrics, knives and other provisions.
+The produce obtained are shared with everyone in the camp.
+Money that the Semang receive from the sale of these goods is then used to buy rice, oil, tobacco, salt, sugar and other food products, as well as clothing, fabrics, knives and other provisions.